You have

 A Word About pH in Detergent and Why It Matters

-Please visit the Fine Linen and Bath website to learn more about caring for your luxury towels and sheets.
-We are also happy to answer any questions you may have regarding fine fabric care.
+Please visit our blog to learn more about caring for your luxury towels and sheets.
+Our team is also happy to answer any questions you may have regarding fine fabric care.
+Drop us an email or give us a call.

 Fine Linen and Bath: An In-Store Shopping Experience Delivered to You Online